-Ulcers found in the esophagus may be related to or caused by conditions such as:
+Ulcers in the esophagus may relate to or arise from the following conditions:

-- the use of certain medications, such as non-steroidal anti-inflammatory drugs (NSAIDs), bisphosphonates, and some antibiotics
+- the use of certain medications, such as:

-- infections such as Candida species (yeast), Herpes simplex virus (HSV), and HIV
+- viral infections, such as herpes simplex virus (HSV) and HIV

 - ingestion of corrosive agents, such as ammonia or sodium hydroxide